StoneOrbits/VortexEngine/docs/menus.md

 </style>

+# Menus

+The menus are a way to customize your Vortex Device and manage it's configuration.

+By **holding** the navigation button till the leds alternate blinking white, the device enters the **menu selection**

 ### Entering Menus
 When the menus open, the last _mode_ that was playing becomes the 'target' of the menu operations.